 The Angels held leads of 1 1/2 games on the Cardinals and Dodgers at the end of the regular season and entering the divisional playoff round, which pitted the Cardinals and Dodgers against each other.

 If the Cardinals or Dodgers would have swept that series, then that team would have tied the Angels in the games column, though the Angels still would have and had the best winning percentage.
-As it happened, the Cardinals won the playoff series, 3-1, to finish one-half game behind the Angels, while the Dodgers fell to 2 1/2 game back.
+As it happened, the Cardinals won the playoff series, 3-1, to finish one-half game behind the Angels, while the Dodgers fell to 2 1/2 games back.

 The Angels became the third straight freshly promoted team in four years to win the First Division, and the second straight.